MaterialFuture/CrISBN/README.md

   - Run `cake build`
   - Run `./bin/RandomISBN`
 - if you want to use `make` run `make build`

+## Spec/Test
+Run `crystal spec` to make sure that all the tests pass before developing, and if there's anything that fails let me know or feel free to make a PR or issue.

 ## Contributing
 1. Fork it (<https://gitlab.com/MaterialFuture/random-isbn/-/forks/new>)